-The DLC will coordinate with The MLC, work to effectuate the goals of the Music Modernization Act (“MMA”) to provide licensing efficiency and transparency, and ensure that the new blanket licensing system is, and remains, fair and workable for the digital music industry – both digital music providers and copyright owners.
+DLC coordinates with The MLC, works to effectuate the goals of the Music Modernization Act (“MMA”) to provide licensing efficiency and transparency, and ensures that the new blanket licensing system is, and remains, fair and workable for the digital music industry – both digital music providers and copyright owners.

-Litigation and Regulatory (non-Lobbying) Advocacy.
-The DLC litigated and eventually negotiated settlement of the Administrative Assessment proceeding before the Copyright Royalty Board and has filed comments in response to the USCO’s Notices of Inquiry and Notices of Proposed Rulemaking in proceedings implementing the MMA.
-It is important to note that the DLC is statutorily prohibited from engaging in lobbying activity.
+- Litigation and Regulatory (Non-Lobbying) Advocacy DLC litigated and eventually negotiated a settlement of the Administrative Assessment proceeding before the Copyright Royalty Board and filed comments in response to the USCO’s Notices of Inquiry and Notices of Proposed Rulemaking in proceedings to develop the regulations implementing the MMA.
+It is important to note that DLC is statutorily prohibited from engaging in lobbying activity.

-Assisting in Compliance and Oversight.
-The DLC will engage in efforts to enforce notice and payment obligations with respect to the Administrative Assessment, receiving monthly reports from The MLC regarding any licensees not in compliance, and working with those licensees toward full compliance.
+- Assisting in Compliance and Oversight DLC engages in efforts to enforce notice and payment obligations with respect to the Administrative Assessment, receives monthly reports from The MLC regarding any licensees not in compliance, and works with those licensees toward full compliance.

-Engaging in Education and Outreach.
-The DLC will assist in publicizing the existence of The MLC to the digital music industry and educating copyright owners about the blanket license, as well as helping to locate and identify copyright owners of unmatched musical works.
+- Engaging in Education and Outreach DLC assists in publicizing the existence of The MLC to the digital music industry, educates copyright owners about the blanket license, and helps to locate and identify copyright owners of unmatched works.

-Specific obligations of the DLC are identified in the MMA and can be found here.
+Specific obligations of DLC are identified in the MMA and can be found here.

-To allow your voice to be heard, to be in the room, and to contribute your knowledge so the system works more efficiently and effectively for you and your company.
+Membership grants digital music providers (“DMPs”) the opportunity to let their voices be heard, to be in the room, and to contribute their knowledge so the system works more efficiently and effectively for their companies.

-This informational page set up by The Mechanical Licensing Collective (“The MLC”) provides an overview of how the new licensing regime will work and The MLC’s role.
+This informational page set up by The Mechanical Licensing Collective (“The MLC”) provides an overview of how the new licensing regime works and The MLC’s role.

-The MLC’s governance structure is set forth in the Music Modernization Act (“MMA”).
+The MLC’s governance structure is set forth in the Music Modernization Act.
 It is led by a Board of Directors that comprises fourteen individuals: ten must be representatives of music publishers and four must be professional songwriters who retain and license mechanical rights for songs they have written.
-There are also three non-voting members, one of whom represents the Digital Licensee Coordinator (“DLC”).
+There are also three non-voting members, one of whom represents Digital Licensee Coordinator (“DLC”).